What ex-DBS chief Piyush Gupta has been up to since leaving the bank

-Piyush Gupta’s post-retirement life: What the ex-DBS chief has been up to since leaving Singapore’s biggest bank
+Piyush Gupta to be Keppel chairman: What the ex-DBS chief has been up to post-retirement

+From moderating conferences to traveling, Gupta has been engaged with a variety of activities

 - On Thursday (Feb 5), Keppel announced that Piyush Gupta will be appointed chairman come Apr 17.
 PHOTO: BT FILE